saramagliacane/saramagliacane.github.io/content/publication/huang-2022-adarl/index.md

   policy optimization is avoided.
 We illustrate the efficacy of AdaRL through a series of experiments that vary factors in the observation, transition, and reward functions for Cartpole and Atari games.
-publication: '*International Conference on Learning Representations*'
+publication: '*International Conference on Learning Representations* Spotlight'
 ---